-Who cares for the child during this time?
 Newborns are generally discharged from the hospital sooner than the time when birthparents may sign adoption paperwork.
-In almost all cases the birthparents ask the adoptive parents to care for the child from the moment of discharge from the hospital; they want the adoptive parents to bond.
+In almost all cases the adoptive parents care for the child from the moment of discharge from the hospital.
 Most birthparents are vigorous in their request that professionals avoid foster care, even when foster care is offered by a loving and well-established private family.
 As a result, most adoptive parents are asked by the birthmother to take a legal risk placement for those few days between the baby’s discharge from the hospital and the day when the signatures on the adoption papers are considered final and irrevocable.

 If a birthmother or father changes their mind, this can be sad and upsetting for the adoptive family.
 Sometimes, because the birth and adoptive families have come to know each other, the adoptive family, in those relatively rare instances where a “change of heart” occurs after birth, feels understanding and “at peace” with the birthparents’ change of heart because they know them.
 Most birthparents are already very good and loving parents.
 Most children placed in voluntary domestic placements will thrive whether in the arms of their birth or adoptive parents.